Published:

 Amount | Customer enters amount themselves or fixed amount (max.
 CHF 200) | Amount is stored in the QR code, customer only confirms |

-Infrastructure | None – printed sticker is enough | Cash register system or POS app needed |
+Infrastructure | None – printed sticker is enough | Cash register system or POS app required |

-Internet (merchant) | Not needed | Needed (for QR generation) |
+Internet (merchant) | Not required | Required (for QR generation) |

-Error risk | Higher (customer can enter the wrong amount) | Lower (amount is predefined) |
+Risk of error | Higher (customer can type in the wrong amount) | Lower (amount predefined) |

-Costs | 1.3% via TWINT directly, no fixed costs | Depends on the PSP (e.g. 1.3% with Payrexx for TWINT) |
+Costs | 1.3% via TWINT directly, no fixed costs | Depending on the PSP (e.g. 1.3% with Payrexx for TWINT) |

-Suitable for | Small stands, farm shops, clubs, food trucks with few products | Food trucks with changing menus, higher volume, multiple locations |
+Suitable for | Small stalls, farm shops, associations, food trucks with few products | Food trucks with changing menus, higher volume, multiple locations |

-3. Set up TWINT QR via Payrexx
+3. Setting up TWINT QR via Payrexx

-Way 1: Directly via TWINT
+Option 1: Directly via TWINT

-Way 2: Via Payrexx (QR Pay)
+Option 2: Via Payrexx (QR Pay)

 Customer perspective (static QR sticker, variable amount)